poseydurling/recflix/backend/README.md

 As a developer, there are a few ways for you to customize the recommendation algorithm.

 1. You can specify which features to consider using the `Feature` enum.
-The default features used are `CAST`, `DIRECTOR`, `GENRES`, and `KEYWORDS`, but you can select any combination of these by instantating a `Recommender` object with a custom `set` of `Feature`s.
+The default features used are `CAST`, `DIRECTOR`, `GENRES`, and `KEYWORDS`, but you can select any combination of these by instantiating a `Recommender` object with a custom `set` of `Feature`s.
 For example,

     ```python
     features = {Feature.CAST, Feature.DIRECTOR}